scala/scala3/docs/docs/typelevel.md

 must be done during typing, so it cannot be a separate phase anymore.
 This style of "white box macros" poses implementation challenges, such as how to keep compilers and IDEs working well in the presence of resource hungry or mis-behaving macros.
-A mis-behaving macros could slow down typechecking to unacceptable degrees, consume too much memory, or pose a security risk.
+A mis-behaving macro could slow down typechecking to unacceptable degrees, consume too much memory, or pose a security risk.

 Maybe the best way to mitigate the risks is to interpret all macro code in the compiler.
 That way, one can impose limits on the number of interpretaton steps per macro or prevent macros from calling external libraries or doing system calls.
+Precedent for this is the D Language implementation of meta programming, which seems to be well accepted.

 A typer-based implementation of macros also strongly suggests that splicing should be treated as syntax instead of being a user-defined